Table of Contents

 - Confined Spaces: Confined spaces are not in every construction site, but they are a serious hazard wherever they are present.
 Learning how to inspect them, prepare for entry, work safely, and perform emergency rescue is essential.

 - Cranes & Rigging: There are many varieties of crane and rigging courses, but all of them cover the basic anatomy of the machine and the proper use and stability principles that will help you operate safely.

-OSHA-Compliant Courses for All Workers
+OSHA Aligned Courses for All Workers

 Outside of construction, there are many courses that are applicable to all workplaces across multiple industries.
 These general courses are popular and useful because of how common the hazards they address are and how easily they can be applied in any workplace.
 These courses include:

 - Bloodborne Pathogens: Every workplace can be a potential hotspot for spreading disease, even in workplaces unrelated to healthcare.
 Knowing how bloodborne pathogens can spread and how to avoid them spreading is vital to maintaining a healthy workplace.